DoctorKhan/The-Human-Experiment-Book/output/final/The_Human_Experiment_Complete_Book.md

 - Extended dependency periods are typically evolutionary disadvantages
 - The traits that make humans "domesticated" would normally be selected against in wild populations

-Standing in that lab, holding those skulls, I realized I might be looking at evidence of the most sophisticated genetic engineering project in Earth's history—one that had created a species designed to serve as consciousness vehicles for beings far more advanced than anything we could imagine.
+Standing in that lab, holding those skulls, I realized I might be looking at evidence of the most sophisticated genetic engineering project in Earth's history—one that had created a species designed to serve as consciousness vehicles for Reges far more advanced than anything we could imagine.

 > Inset: Activation vs. Domestication